medusajs/medusa-express-gatsby/README.md

 Medusa Express is running at `http://localhost:8000`!

-> Remeber to either seed your Medusa server with some dummy products, or create your own through Medusa Admin.
+> **Important**: Medusa Express requires existing product.
+Either seed your Medusa server with some dummy products, or create your own through Medusa Admin.